 Let’s Talk Trends is our very own publication discussing trends in the Architecture & Design industry.
 In growing our resources for the architectural community, ALUCOBOND® is proud to publish Volume 1, Multi-Family Housing which focuses on demographic, social, and technological influences along with interior & exterior materials and colors that drive current trends in the market.
-We’ve also developed two exterior color palettes based on multi-family housing industry trends for your inspiration.
+We’ve also curated two exterior color palettes based on multi-family housing industry trends for your inspiration.
 Download the full PDF and let’s talk trends!

 Multi-generational Mixed-Use Apartments